Russian voting starts early for nomadic reindeer herders

 So strangers, especially ones with ballot boxes, are a rare event and the atmosphere is festive, even though the outcome of the election is not seriously in doubt.
 President Vladimir Putin is expected to win a fourth term in office.

-“Who the president is has an impact on us, yes,” said a member of the community, Elena Tuleeva, 39.“If there are some laws there, they reach us too.”
+“Who the president is has an impact on us, yes,” said a member of the community, Elena Tuleeva, 39.
+“If there are some laws there, they reach us too.”

 Tuleeva, who has always voted for Putin, said she knew several candidates in the race as she’d seen them on television.